wp-plugins/cpt-onomies/readme.txt

 == Frequently Asked Questions ==

+= I'm not able to save my custom post type because the page keeps telling me "That post type name already exists." =

+I hope that version 1.1 fixed this bug but, if you're still having the problem, you can dequeue the validation script with the following code:

+`add_action( 'admin_head', 'my_website_admin_head' );
+function my_website_admin_head() {
+	wp_dequeue_script( 'custom-post-type-onomies-admin-options-validate' );
+}`

 = I added support for "Thumbnail" to my custom post type, but the "Featured Image" box does not show up =

 You also have to add theme support for post thumbnails to your functions.php file: